alex-miller-0/ethereum-march-madness/README.md

 ### What if something goes wrong?

 I have built an escape hatch so if something goes wrong, I will notify everyone with instructions on how to withdraw your 0.5 ETH.
-Sorry in advance if that happens.
+(I've actually already used this after I deployed a borked contract earlier) Sorry in advance if that happens.

 ### Fees